Swayam4717/communication_support/README.md

 - Parent-child room pairing with human-readable room codes.
 - Parent Mode with Create, History, and Templates tabs.
 - Session creation with a question and answer options.
+- Dynamic answer options: parents can add or remove choices while keeping at least two options.
 - Optional speech sentence pattern for child practice, such as `I want {option}`, `I feel {option}`, or `{option}`.
+- Square-bracket visual keywords for longer option labels.
+For example, `play [soccer]` shows as `play soccer` to the child, but visual generation searches for `soccer`.
 - Visual answer options with generated visuals, uploaded images, emoji fallback, and text fallback.
 - Manual image upload from camera/gallery.
 - Remove visual option when a generated/uploaded visual is unsuitable.